Chandu-sanju/Devops-practice/Linux_With_Shell_Script_StudyPlan.md

                   1 => Useradd will check for /etc/login.defs -> Uid Range,Home Permissions, password expiry
                   2 => /etc/default/useradd -> Having the info about default shell , Home location, Where the skeleton directory location
-                  3 => Then it will look into /etc/passwd file and looks for last UID and assign next one 4 => it will create a group and userinto the group those config also    from /etc/login.defs if USEEGROUPS_ENAB yes put the group in /etc/group 5 => create home directory as per the /etc/default/useradd 6 => copy the files from /etc/skel/ to user home, dir cp -r  /etc/skel/. /home/username/
+                  3 => Then it will look into /etc/passwd file and looks for last UID and assign next one 4 => it will create a group and add the userinto the group those config also    from /etc/login.defs if USEEGROUPS_ENAB yes put the group in /etc/group 5 => create home directory as per the /etc/default/useradd 6 => copy the files from /etc/skel/ to user home, dir cp -r  /etc/skel/. /home/username/